ATPI Data Protection Policy

 6. Prevention of Non-Complying IT Systems

 6.1 The Company’s Chief Information Officer (CIO) shall establish a procedure for assessing the impact of any new or existing Technology on the privacy and security of Personal Data.

-6.2 No new system or new version of an existing system shall be made available for use until the HGC has obtained written confirmation from the CIO there would be no breach of any Data Protection of other legal requirement or regulation.
+6.2 No new system or new version of an existing system shall be made available for use until the HGC has obtained written confirmation from the CIO that there would be no breach of any Data Protection Laws.

 7. Sources of Personal Data

 7.1 Personal Data shall be collected only from the Data Subject unless the nature of the business purpose necessitates collection of the Data from other persons or bodies.

 7.2 If Personal Data is collected from someone other than the Data Subject, the business unit collecting the Data must have confirmation, in writing, from the supplier of the Data that there is a lawful basis for the Processing and the transfer of the Personal Data to the Company.